Top of Page

 Animal Assisted Interventions

-The Animal Assisted Intervention Organization (AAI) is a group of students dedicated to making a positive impact on mental health through the use of animals through therapeutic means.
-Membership is open to anyone with interest in the use of animals in therapeutic interventions.
-Our goal is to educate and raise awareness about the benefits of animals in regard to mental health and well-being.
-We hold events, general meetings, philanthropic endeavors, and psycho-educational presentations.
-AAI gives students an opportunity to make a difference in the lives of individuals as well as further their education on relevant topics and issues when utilizing animal assisted interventions in current and future practice.
+The Animal Assisted Intervention (AAI) organization is a group of students dedicated to making a positive therapeutic impact by incorporating animals into mental health treatment.
+Membership is open to graduate students with an interest in incorporating animal-assisted interventions in practice.
+Our goal is to educate and raise awareness about the benefits of animals in relation to mental health and well-being.
+We hold pet therapy events, general member meetings, philanthropic endeavors, and psycho-educational presentations related to the benefits and logistics of incorporating animals in clinical practice.
+AAI gives students within the College of Psychology an opportunity to make a difference in the lives of individuals as well as further their education on relevant topics and issues when incorporating animal-assisted interventions in current and future practice.
+The organization will support graduate students within the College of Psychology in the areas of research, education, and advocacy of therapeutically incorporating animal-assisted interventions, as no other organization or courses offer this specialty in the graduate program.

 President Kelsey Applegarth